esphome/esphome-docs/esphomeyaml/components/time.rst

 DS1307 Time Source
 ------------------

-With the ``DS1307`` time platform, the battery powered clock chip connected via :doc:`I2C </esphomeyaml/components/i2c>` bus is used to synchronize the system time at start-up and upon request.
+With the ``ds1307`` time platform, the battery powered :doc:`DS1307 <https://datasheets.maximintegrated.com/en/ds/DS1307.pdf>` clock chip connected via :doc:`I2C </esphomeyaml/components/i2c>` bus is used to synchronize the system time.

 .. code-block:: yaml

     # Example configuration entry
     time:
+      - platform: ds1307
+        set_interval: once
+        get_interval: 10min
+      # optionally add a time platform to sync the hardware clock to
       - platform: sntp
-      - platform: ds1307
-        id: ds1307_time

-    interval:
-      - interval: 15min
-        then:
-          - lambda: id(ds1307_time).write_data();

 Configuration variables:

 - **id** (*Optional*, :ref:`config-id`): Specify the ID of the time for use in lambdas.
 - **on_time** (*Optional*, :ref:`Automation <automation>`): Automation to run
   at specific intervals using a cron-like syntax.
 See :ref:`time-on_time`.
+- **set_interval** (*Optional*): Specify the interval at which the system time is written to the hardware clock.
+By default, the hardware clock is only written to once if the clock chip was not synchronized before and if the system time is valid (i.e. synchronized from another time source).
+- **get_interval** (*Optional*): Specify the interval at which the system time is read from the hardware clock.
+By default, the hardware clock is read every 10 minutes.

 Use In Lambdas
 --------------